-Medicines, when taken regularly as
+Medicines, when taken as

+prescribed, can help control bipolar mood swings.
 Your doctor will vary the amounts and combinations of

 your medicines according to your symptoms, which

-with mixed symptoms), and how you respond to the medicines.
+type of bipolar disorder you have, and how you respond to the medicines.

 Several medicines are used to treat bipolar disorder.
 It

 may take time to find the

 Mood stabilizers, such as

-Lithobid).
-Experts believe lithium may affect certain brain chemicals (neurotransmitters) that cause mood changes.
-But how
+lithium (Lithobid).
+Experts believe that lithium may affect certain brain chemicals (neurotransmitters) that cause mood changes.
+A mood stabilizer and an

 antipsychotic are recommended as the first medicines for acute manic episodes.